Mutual Exclusion

 Why doesn't Shoplift mark same-funnel tests as conflicting?

-Shoplift doesn’t automatically flag tests in the same funnel or buyer journey as “conflicting” because sound statistical practices ensure each test’s results remain valid even when experiments overlap.
-In essence, robust sample sizes and significance thresholds act as a safeguard, so simultaneous tests don’t skew each other’s outcomes.
+Shoplift doesn't automatically flag tests in the same funnel as conflicting because standard statistical practices keep each test's results valid, even when experiments overlap.

-This data-driven confidence means you can run more tests in parallel to speed up optimization, knowing that the platform’s statistical safeguards will keep your results trustworthy and free from cross-test contamination.
+This means you can safely run more tests in parallel to speed up optimization.

 Last updated